Learn how to design your executive offices with the help of the latest interior design trends.

 6. Good lighting

-The executive offices usually have lots of natural light and the best views.
+Lighting also plays an important part in executive offices.
+These usually have lots of natural light and the best views.
 But ideally, you should combine it with artificial light to avoid eyestrain.

 You can choose a desk or floor lamp that matches the style of the rest of your furniture.